ashley-engelund/aengelund-shf-project/CONTRIBUTING.md

 Be sure to create your PR against the **develop** branch!

 We connect the PR in GitHub to the PivotalTracker story manually (simple, but quick and explicit):
-- put a link to the PivotalTracker task in the PR description, _and_
+- put a link to the PivotalTracker story in the PR description, _and_
-- update the name of the task in PivotalTracker task so that it starts with the PR number.
+- update the name of the story in PivotalTracker story so that it starts with the PR number.
 (You have to save the PR first to get the number.)
-    Ex:  If the PR number that GitHub assigns is _357_ and the original task name in Pivotal Tracker is _"Add the CONTRIBUTING.md file,"_ then edit the task name to be _"357 - Add the CONTRIBUTING.md file"_
+    Ex:  If the PR number that GitHub assigns is _357_ and the original story name in Pivotal Tracker is _"Add the CONTRIBUTING.md file,"_ then edit the story name to be _"357 - Add the CONTRIBUTING.md file"_

-   **This makes it quick and easy for someone scanning the tasks in PivotalTracker to see if there's a PR for a task.**
+   **This makes it quick and easy for someone scanning the stories in PivotalTracker to see if there's a PR for a story.**